 Living With High Cholesterol

 High cholesterol can be effectively managed with consistent care.
-Many individuals achieve healthy cholesterol levels through long-term lifestyle changes and medical supervision.
+Many individuals achieve healthy cholesterol levels through long-term lifestyle changes, medical supervision, and by addressing related factors like stress and sleep.

 LDL cholesterol above 130 mg/dl is generally considered high.